RTUITLab/flexcast/README.md

-# flexcast - Project for sampling, merging and manipulate music directly in you browser.
+# flexcast - Application for sampling, merging and manipulating music directly in you browser.

+## Requirements
+Only Node.js

 ## Project setup
 ```